1. Review your monthly payments: Take the time to go through all your monthly bills and check to see if any are set up for automatic payments.

 4. Set up payment reminder and payment posted alerts, if possible: Many providers, including Avidia Bank, have email and/or text alerts that you can set up for payment reminders and when payments are posted.
 These alerts are a good tool to help keep track of your payments and to make sure your payments post timely.

-Currently all Avidia Bank locations will be operating from 8:30am – 4:00pm Monday – Friday and regularly scheduled hours on Saturday through the drive-up only until further notice.
-As a temporary measure, no walk-in service will be available at this time.
+Currently all Avidia Bank locations will be operating from 8:30am – 4:00pm Monday – Friday and regularly scheduled hours on Saturday through the drive-up only.
+Some of our locations have lobby hours on certain days of the week.
+Please visit contact us for details.
 To access your safe deposit box, make additional transactions or account arrangements please call your local branch directly for assistance.
 You may also visit the drive-up and let a banker know you’d like to come in and access your box.

 Currently all Avidia Bank locations will be operating from 8:30am – 4:00pm Monday – Friday and regularly scheduled hours on Saturday through the drive-up only until further notice.

 If you are a loan customer affected by the recent COVID-19 events and need assistance, please call your loan officer directly or call (800) 397 2225 for business loan and call (800 508 2265 for residential and personal loans.